Friday June 6

 🧘 Workshop Overview:

-Designed for healthcare providers with familiarity in mindfulness practice, this workshop offers an opportunity for extended guided practice and deep inquiry into the challenges and opportunities facing us in healthcare and leadership.
-This day will be highly experiential, combining reflective practices and interpersonal exercises to support compassionate awareness and collective well-being during system and societal transformation.
+Designed for healthcare providers with familiarity with mindfulness practice, this workshop offers an opportunity for extended guided practice and deep inquiry into the challenges and opportunities facing us in healthcare and leadership.
+This day will be highly experiential, combining reflective practices and interpersonal exercises to support compassionate awareness and collective wellbeing during system and societal transformation.

 🍽️ Includes: Lunch and coffee breaks